another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 ### Caution

 * Do not apply routine praise to change behavior ― it doesn't work that way.
 * Do not praise the person.
    E.g. "You're a good girl because you did/did not do X" ― BAD!
 * Do not love depends on behavior.
    E.g. "Daddy loves you because you did/did not do X" ― BAD!
 * Do not focus on yourself.
    E.g. "You make daddy happy when you do X" ― BAD!
 * Do not "caboose".
    I.e. no extra phrases after the praise like "why don't you always do X?" ― BAD!

 ## 2. Antecedents

+### Definition

-Definition: **Antecedent** is an action or statement that increase the likelyhood the behavior will occur.
+**`Antecedent`** is an action or statement that increase the likelyhood the behavior will occur.

 Whether the behavior will occur more or less likely depends on the delivery.
 Half-joke example:

 > ― She: If you _really loved me_ you would go to the family event with me.
 >